 Usual & Unusual Plants – perennials – shrubs – interesting (some rare) and garden worthy varieties, plus advice given on how to grow the choices soil/situation etc

 Hardy Plant Society – The Sussex Group of the Hardy Plant Society

 Five Two Designs – offers Garden sculptures – original, contemporary and exciting

 Discounted admission rate to include entry to the Garden: £7.00 per person

-Please note that free entry for individual RHS Members does not apply for this event.
+Free entry for individual RHS Members does not apply for this event

 Groups (15+): £6.00 per person